 Here are two options:

-- You can buy the rights to an ebook or a digital course that you can give away form somewhere like plr.me or the plrstore.com
+- You can buy the rights to an ebook or a digital course that you can give away from somewhere like plr.me or the plrstore.com

 - You can pay someone on upwork.com to create something bespoke for you